AlejandroDeLaCruz/Patient_Satisfaction_Score/README.md

     <li>Hospital Beds</li>
   </ul>

-The analysis focuses on the the understanding on how hospitals across the United States give quality care to their patients.
+The analysis aims to understand how hospitals across the United States provide quality care to their patients while also identifying areas where hospitals could enhance their overall care.

 Skills used: JOIN, Window Functions, Common Table Expressions (CTE), Date Functions, Converting data